 Applicants must be recommended by a church fellowshipping in the ABA.
-Any exception must have trustee approval.
-All applicants must agree with the LMBIS Doctrinal Statement.
-Any exception must be approved by faculty and trustees.
+Any exception must have faculty approval.
+LMBIS has an open enrollment policy without regard to race.

 Credit from other institutions of learning are accepted on their merit and at the discretion of the faculty.
 Full credit for work done in other schools in the American Baptist Association will be given for courses which parallel those required in the curriculum of LMBIS.

 As in most states, The Board of Education of Louisiana is not empowered to accredit theological schools; the credit value of work done in this school is determined by merit.
 Advance schools do recognize such credits as apply to their courses.

 No transcript of credits will be issued without liquidation of all accounts.

 The Louisiana Missionary Baptist Institute and Seminary has been supported by free will offerings from churches, alumni, and friends who love the cause of Christ and Christian education.
 The school is not underwritten by any person or organization but is totally dependent on free will offerings.
 Because of this generous support, a tuition fee is not charged to students coming from ABA churches.
 A small enrollment fee is assessed which helps cover record and office expense.

 Louisiana Missionary Baptist Institute and Seminary has been approved by the State Approval Agency of Louisiana, Veterans Division, Baton Rouge, Louisiana, for training of veterans under provision of Public Law 550, 82nd Congress.